Used Range Rover Evoque review

 The Range Rover Evoque was launched in 2011 and was replaced by the second-generation model in 2018.
 The former is our focus here.

 - • Range Rover Evoque Mk1 (2011-2018) - Sharply styled SUV was a popular introduction to premium brand.

 Range Rover Evoque Mk1

-The Evoque went on sale in summer 2011, in three and five-door guises.
+The Evoque was available in both three and five-door guises.
 From the outset there were 2.0-litre petrol or 2.2-litre diesel engines, the former as an auto only.

 Diesel cars came in six-speed manual 150bhp form with front-wheel drive (eD4) or four-wheel drive (TD4); there was also a 190bhp SD4 with four-wheel drive and manual or automatic boxes.
 At first the auto was a six-speed unit, but from autumn 2013 it was replaced by a more efficient nine-speed box.
 A raft of new driver assistance tech made its debut at the same time.

 A facelifted Evoque arrived in summer 2015 with more efficient engines, extra tech and safety features, plus a tweaked design.
 A convertible car followed in spring 2016.

 - Range Rover Evoque in-depth review

 - Range Rover Evoque SE Tech review